7-Day Alpine course

-A 7-day* avalanche & alpine rope skills course.
-This course is the next step for people who already have some experience using crampons and ice axes.
-On this course, you will gain the skills and confidence to climb independently in the mountains using ropes and avalanche assessment skills.
+This course is the next step for people with experience using crampons and ice axes.
+In this course, you will gain the skills and confidence to climb independently in the mountains using ropes and avalanche assessment skills.
 Delivered by our highly skilled local guides, you will learn all the essential skills required to get out there and climb classic winter mountaineering routes in New Zealand and overseas.

-From our base lodge in Arthurs Pass, we have access to some of the best peaks and climbing terrain in Arthurs Pass National Park including Mt Temple, Mt Phipps, and Mt Cassidy.
+From our base lodge in Arthurs Pass, we can access some of the best peaks and climbing terrain in Arthurs Pass National Park, including Mt Temple, Mt Phipps, and Mt Cassidy.

 *This course starts the evening before in Arthurs Pass Village (transport & accommodation included).

-Before attending this course, you must be competent walking in crampons, using an ice axe and have the ability to self-arrest.
+Before attending this course, you must be competent in walking in crampons, using an ice axe, and able to self-arrest competently.

-Please get in contact with us before booking if you believe you have the prerequisite skills but haven’t attended any formal training.
+Please get in touch with us before booking if you believe you have the prerequisite skills but haven’t attended any formal training.